Some people believe the day of the classified ad is over.

 The #1 rule - TEST YOUR AD!

-Test, test and test again to know what works.
+When you place the ad, test, test and test again to know what works.

 Testing allows you to spend small money now so you can make big money later.